 Off site but nearby

 One of the reasons we decided to go to Darwin Forest Country Park was because of its proximity to some amazing tourist attractions.
-We had visits to Chatsworth, the National Trust’s Hardwick Hall and Bakewell during our stay (posts forthcoming).
+We had visits to Chatsworth House and Gardens, the National Trust’s Hardwick Hall and Bakewell during our stay (posts forthcoming).

 But there’s plenty more.
 If you love stately homes then Haddon Hall is a must.
 If English Heritage is more your thing then Bolsover Castle is in easy reach!
 The Heights of Abraham is a cable car up to an amazing vantage point in Matlock and if you want to try another type of transport then give Crich Tramway Village a go!
 And for the littlest people there is the nearby Matlock Farm Park and Gullivers Theme Park.